Fish-Sticks/WheresMyMouse/README.md

 To exit and close the virtual mouse at any time press the DEL key.<br>

 ### The keys aren't working!
-Ensure the keys are enabled by making sure NUMLOCK is on.
+~~Ensure the keys are enabled by making sure NUMLOCK is on.~~ Try upgrading to a new release, NUMLOCK is ignored in future versions and will work regardless.

 ### I can't run the program!
 Go to the Group Policy Editor > Computer Configuration > Windows Settings > Security Settings > Local Policies > Security Options and set User Account Control: Only elevate executables that are signed and validated to Disabled.<br>